williamalexakis/phase/README.md

 - [ ] Conditionals
 - [ ] Basic loops

+## Contributing

+Contributions and suggestions are welcome.
+Please open an issue before submitting large changes.

 ## License

 Phase is released under the MIT License.
 See the LICENSE for full details.